p2635/improve-writing/linkedin-plain-english.md

 - Writing to impress rather than to express.

 "Ever heard the expression as clear as mud?
 It's intended as a humorous, or a sarcastic way of saying something is difficult to understand.
 Or, entirely unclear.
 The expression gives us a visual image, you're looking into a muddy pond and certainly can't see the bottom.
 Or you see, perhaps, a murkiness."

+"Most business writing should have a conversational tone.
+Except for formal reports of course.
+Don't confuse 'conversational' with 'slang' (informal)"

 # Terms